klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

 4. Register token(ERC20/721) contracts on sub-bridge of SCN.
 5. Subscribe bridge contracts on sub-bridge of SCN.

-To explain the procedure, system architecture is introduced in the next section.
+Before we follow the steps, let's take a look at the high-level system architecture to understand the behind of the mechanism.

-# System architecture
+# System Architecture <a id="system-architecture"></a>
-Figure 1 shows the system architecture of Service Chain with bridge/token contracts, and bridge nodes.
+Figure 1 shows the system architecture of the Service Chain with bridge/token contracts and bridge nodes.

 Below contracts communicate with each other via main/sub-bridge to process user's value transfer requests.
-- bridge contract
+- Bridge contract
-- ERC20 contract (if needed)
+- ERC-20 contract (if needed)
-- ERC721 contract (if needed)
+- ERC-721 contract (if needed)

 ![Figure 1.
 Service chain architecture](./images/sc_arch.png)

-# Bridge operator account
+# Bridge Operator Account <a id="bridge-operator-account"></a>
-For Service Chain, there are two operator accounts : parent chain account, service chain account.
-Each bridge operator is used to sign transactions for each chain.
+For Service Chain, there are two operator accounts: parent chain bridge operator account, service chain bridge operator account.
+Each operator account is used to sign transactions.
-When user makes request value transfer transactions, Sub-Bridge node makes handle value transfer transactions by signed bridge operator.
+If the transaction moves the value to the parent chain, the parent chain bridge operator account signs the transaction.
+To the child chain, the child chain bridge operator account is used.
+If a user submits a "request value transfer" transaction, the Sub-bridge creates a "handle value transfer" transaction signed by the bridge operator account.
-Therefore, parent chain bridge operator needs balance for gas fee of handle transactions.
+Therefore, the parent chain bridge operator needs enough KLAY in their balance to pay the transaction fee to the parent chain.
-If service chain gas price is not zero, service chain bridge operator also needs the balance for gas fee.
+If the service chain's gas price is set to non-zero, the service chain bridge operator should have KLAY in their balance as well.

-## keystore and password file
+## Keystore and Password file <a id="keystore-and-password-file"></a>
-When SCN is booted, parent/child operator keystore files and password files are automatically generated if keys don't exist.
+When SCN is booted, the keystore files and password files for the parent/child operators are automatically generated if their keys don't exist.
-But if you want to set specific account key, you can set the below files before booting.
+If you want to use a specific account as an operator, you can provide the key.
+Place the below files in the designated path before booting the SCN.
 The password file should have a password string of the keystore file.
-The password file name is the account address of the corresponded keystore file.
+The password file name should be the account address of the corresponding keystore file.

 **files**
 - keystore file : ```UTC--2019-10-21T04-05-41.493850000Z--2ed72a9d7fe5da7672fd21567e07302431649b0b```